All scheduled concerts have been postponed through July 31, 2021.

 Will you be continuing any education programs?

-All in-person programming is suspended until we are able to resume public activity.
+As with concerts, all in-person programming is suspended until we are able to resume public activity.
 We are currently working on providing virtual music education resources for the community while we are unable to offer our in-person programming.
 Check NashvilleSymphony.org/homeresources for updates.

 Will you be holding your annual fundraising events, like Symphony Ball and Symphony Fashion Show?

-We are currently exploring options for our fundraising events, the proceeds of which will go directly toward supporting the Nashville Symphony’s reemergence from this crisis.
+Proceeds from both events will go directly toward supporting the Nashville Symphony’s reemergence from this crisis.
 If you would like more information, please contact our Development Office at email@example.com or .

 Is it possible to rent Schermerhorn Symphony Center for a private event?